Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Outline

 and we see that we require a bound on the dimension of the cohomology spaces, which should be independent of~$\chi$.
 We obtain such bounds as special cases of Sawin's quantitative sheaf theory~\cite{sawin_conductors}, which is a quantitative form of the finiteness theorems for the six operations on the derived category of $\ell$-adic sheaves on quasi-projective algebraic varieties.

-\begin{remark} If~$G$ is one-dimensional, then the Euler--Poincaré characteristic formula gives precise bounds on the dimension of the cohomology spaces that arise, and hence this critical issue does not arise for the additive or multiplicative groups, or for elliptic curves (for such groups, Theorem~\ref{thm:vanishing-thm-intro} is also straightforward).
-It also does not arise if the set $\mathscr{Y}(k_n)$ is the whole group~$\widehat{G}(k_n)$, which is the case in some instances considered by Katz for higher-dimensional abelian varieties. \end{remark}
+\begin{remarkintro} If~$G$ is one-dimensional, then the Euler--Poincaré characteristic formula (see Theorem~\ref{th-euler-poincare}) easily implies precise bounds on the dimension of the cohomology spaces that arise, and hence this critical issue does not arise for the additive or multiplicative groups, or for elliptic curves (for such groups, Theorem~\ref{thm:vanishing-thm-intro} is also straightforward).
+It also does not arise if the set of ``good'' characters $\mathscr{Y}(k_n)$ is the whole group~$\widehat{G}(k_n)$, which is the case in some instances considered by Katz for higher-dimensional abelian varieties. \end{remarkintro}

-\subsection{Conventions and notation}
+\section{Conventions and notation}

 We summarize the notation that we use, as well as some typographical conventions that we follow consistently unless otherwise specified.